Print ISSN: 2707-725X

 Sharpilo, V. P. & Iskova, N. I. 1989.
 Trematodes.
 Plagiorchiata.
 Naukova Dumka, Kiev, 1989, 1-279.
 (Fauna Ukrainy.
 Vol. 34, iss.
 3.)
 [In Russian.]

 Chapters in books, edited symposia, special issues etc.

 Author's last name, initial(s).
 Year.
 Complete title of the section.
 In: Authors' (or editor(s)') names and initials.
 Complete name of the book.
 Name of publisher, Location of the publisher, Pages of the section cited (from-to).

 Wei, L. M. 2007.
 Sarcophagidae.
 In: Li, Z. Z, Yang M. F. & Jin, D. C., eds.
 Insects from Leigongshan Landscape.
 Guizhou Science & Technology Press, Guiyang, 526-539.

 Fiedler, K. 1996.
 Associations of lycaenid butterflies with ants in Turkey.
 In: Hesselbarth, G., van Oorschot, H. & Wagener, S., eds.
 Die Tagfalter der Türkei.
 S. Wagener, Bocholt, 437-450.

 Manton, S. M. 1959.
 Functional morphology and taxonomic problems of Arthropoda.
 In: Cain, A. J., ed.
 Function and taxonomic importance.
 The Systematics Association, London, 23-32.
 (Systematics Association publication no 3.)

-Authors are responsible for accuracy and completeness of citations.
-For more information please examine the current journal issue or contact the editor.
+Authors are responsible for the accuracy and completeness of citations.
+For more information, please, examine the current journal issue or contact the editor.
 Papers not conforming to the above requirements are liable to be returned to the authors.